tienthanh411/certificate-transparency-preview/README.md

  - complaints about any certificates in the log
  - resolutions of the complaints

 The structure of the repository and how to build the code remain the same as the original [Certificate Transparency](https://github.com/google/certificate-transparency-go) repository.
+However, since the original package names have not been changed, it is required to relocate the local location of this go package from "..github.com/tienthanh411/certificate-transparency-preview" to "..github.com/google/certificate-transparency-go".

 ## Trillian Preview Personality